jpbahni/papercut/paper.md

 The main objective is to capitalize on Short Messaging System as notification system when the student needs to go online for

 his/her enrolled online course.
 This will benefit mainly the students marginalize by internet barriers.

+Solution

+Most state colleges and universities use open source release of LMS's, MOODLE is most widely used.
+Modification of this FOSS and its database is allowed hence the spirit of open source.
+A separate application will be written to continously check for new entries in the database on specific tables everytime a new entry is made.
+The application will determine what action to perform base on the type of entry committed in the database.
+The application will then alert the concerned students via SMS using the PHP SMS API.